icons8/free/README.md

 Has all properties of [`Layer`](#Layer), plus:

 * _t: [string](#string) = `GROUP` - object type.
-* SkipSelect: [bool](#bool) = `False` - when enabled, users can select group items without first selecting the group.
+* SkipSelect: [bool](#bool) = `false` - when enabled, users can select group items without first selecting the group.
 * Layers: [Layer[]](#Layer) - list of layers within the group.

 <details>
 <summary>Sketch compatibility</summary>

-* SkipConstraints: [bool](#bool) = `False` - serves for constraints compatibility with Sketch.
+* SkipConstraints: [bool](#bool) = `false` - serves for constraints compatibility with Sketch.
 If the file is imported from the Sketch format, the parameter should be set to false to handle constraints properly.
 </details>

 ### <a name="Instance"></a>Instance